ESAILING WORLD CHAMPIONSHIP

-At the end of each season, the top 40 players compete in a live season final to try to qualify directly for the semi-finals.
+At the end of each season, the top 40 players compete in a live Season Final to try to qualify directly for the Semi-Final.
 The next 270 non-qualified players qualify for the Playoff.

-From this top 40, the top 10 qualify for the semi-final, the rest qualify for the playoffs.
+From this top 40, the top 10 qualify for the Semi-Final, and the rest qualify for the Playoffs.

-The semi-final consists of between 40 and 50 players, of which the top 10 compete in the grand final.
+The Semi-Final consists of 40 and 50 players, of which the top 10 compete in the Grand Final.

-Most of the challenges will last 72 hours, each player will have to sail at least 12 times, but cannot sail more than 40 times.
+Classic challenges will last 72 hours; each player will have to sail at least 10 times but cannot sail more than 40 times.
 12 players will compete at the same time.
+Special challenges might differ.

-- The only way to reach the grand final is through the semi-final.
+- The only common way to reach the Grand Final is through the Semi-Final.

 - Those who qualify for the Semi-Final cannot participate in the playoffs.

 - If a player has already qualified for the playoffs, they cannot qualify again, their place is given to the next best player.